GT Home Van: Inflatable awning for vans & small caravans

 The GT Home Van is not a classical winter-awning with an especially high roof load.
 It is possible to use the awning during winter, snow has to be removed from its roof regularly, though.
-The big advantage of the tent when used during winter, is the breathable material, which transports moisture from the inside of the tent to the outside.
+The big advantage of the tent when used during winter, is the breathable material, which transports moisture from the inside to outside of the tent.

 About the GT Home Van bus awning

 Changes in the life of the GT Home Van